OrbitalEnterprises/eve-esi-client/docs/FactionWarfareApi.md

 Ownership of faction warfare systems

-An overview of the current ownership of faction warfare solar systems  --- Alternate route: &#x60;/v1/fw/systems/&#x60;  Alternate route: &#x60;/legacy/fw/systems/&#x60;  Alternate route: &#x60;/dev/fw/systems/&#x60;  --- This route is cached for up to 1800 seconds
+An overview of the current ownership of faction warfare solar systems  ---  This route is cached for up to 1800 seconds

 ### Example
 ```java